Veterans May Choose Veterans Affairs (VA) Benefits and Medicare

-Some say Veterans will not need a Medigap plan if they qualify for VA benefits.
+Some say Veterans will not need a Medicare Supplement Insurance Plan (Medigap plan) if they qualify for VA benefits.
 It is important to consider the option of Medicare with a Medigap plan will fill in the gaps such as deductibles, copays, and coinsurance, as well as other benefits when seeking care outside of the VA, or outside of the U.S. and its territories.

-Here are just a few reasons why you may consider enrolling in a private Medicare Supplement plan:
+Here are just a few reasons why Veterans may consider enrolling in a private Medicare Supplement Insurance Plan: